-The regular field of view (RFoV) ITS-in-a-box (revision 1) consists of a plastic box that is laser cut from computer-aided design (CAD) drawings, a chart tablet, and a device under test (DUT).
+The regular field-of-view (RFoV) ITS-in-a-box (revision 1a) consists of a plastic box that's laser cut from computer-aided design (CAD) drawings, a chart tablet, and a device under test (DUT).
 The RFoV ITS-in-a-box is designed to test devices with an FoV less than 90 degrees (RFoV).
 You can purchase an ITS-in-a-box or build your own.

 Purchasing an RFoV ITS-in-a-box

-We recommend purchasing an RFoV ITS-in-a-box from one of the following qualified vendors.
+We recommend purchasing an RFoV ITS-in-a-box (revision 1a) from the following vendor.

 Building an RFoV ITS-in-a-box